 Annual Intentional Focus

 The Pride Center grounds our work in the belief that all oppressions are interlinked, and that we cannot work toward liberation for LGBTQ+ communities unless liberation for all marginalized communities is centered.
 For the past two years, we have chosen to operationalize this commitment by intentionally focusing on an area of intersectional justice.
-From a deep dive into racial justice & decolonization in 2017-2018, to our intentional focus on disability justice last year, we have been challenged critically, grown immensely, and fiercely deepened our work and our commitment.
+From a deep dive into racial justice & decolonization in 2017-2018, disability justice in 2018-2019 and two years 2019-20/2020-21 deeply focused on prison abolition, we have been challenged critically, grown immensely, and fiercely deepened our work and our commitment.
+In 2021-2022, we chose to focus intentionally on It's a Queer World: global queer stories, histories, lived experiences.
+This focus compelled us to move beyond western notions of queerness and challenged us to consider queerness across the world.
 We are grateful to each of you for joining us in these commitments.

 Our summary of the year, photos, highlights, & more!